 Windsor Castle

-Being able to walk in the footsteps of the monarchy is enough to get most people visiting, but that isn’t the only attraction.
+Being able to walk in the footsteps of the current monarchy is enough to get most people visiting, but that isn’t the only attraction.
 The historic state apartments, priceless treasures, and St. George’s Chapel – where most royal weddings take place – make for a great day out.

 Warwick Castle